 The Administrative Unit is responsible for all support services within the Byron Police Department (PD).
 This includes providing professional assistance to both the citizens of Byron as well as to the employees of the police department.
 In addition, this unit is responsible for all record keeping within the PD.
 The Administrative Unit works with the various courts to ensure the proper documentation is available when needed and is maintained accurately, safely, and efficiently.

-Click here for more information on the Crime Prevention Unit and its programs.
+Click here for more information on STOP and its programs.

 Since the City of Byron was established in 1874 the Patrol Division has been the oldest division of the Police Department serving the citizens of Byron.
 The Patrol Division is the "police officer on the street."